 When compared to a dental bridge, a dental implant provides superior long-term results.
 Dental implants are often the best solution for replacing teeth because they are the closest thing to a natural tooth.
 In fact, most people forget they have a dental implant.

-While the initial concern of expense may be an issue, dental implants are an extremely conservative solution and present the least number of problems in the future.
+While the initial concern of expense may be an issue, dental implants are an extremely conservative solution and present the fewest problems in the future.
 And while dental implant surgery may cause anxiety, the procedure is no more involved than the process of having a tooth pulled.

-Dr. Upadya uses dental implants to replace a single tooth or several teeth depending on the individual case.
-Learn more about Dental Implants.
+Dr. Upadya uses dental implants to replace a single tooth or several teeth, depending on the individual case.

 Removable Dental Bridge

-Typically, a removable dental bridge is reserved for short term solution.
-A removable bridge may be used to maintain tooth position while a patient is preparing to have a fixed dental bridge or dental implant.
-While the cost may be lower initially, removable dental bridges do not offer good long term benefits and frequently require replacement or repair down the road.
+Typically, a removable dental bridge is reserved for short-term solutions.
+A removable bridge may be used to maintain tooth position while a patient prepares to have a fixed dental bridge or dental implant.
+While the cost may be lower initially, removable dental bridges do not offer good long-term benefits and frequently require replacement or repair down the road.

 Fixed Dental Bridge